Sean-ORourke/CS1632_Fall2023/exercises/3/testplan.md

 EXECUTION STEPS:
 1. Open the URL https://cs.pitt.edu/ on the web browser.
 POSTCONDITIONS:
-* A menu item with the text "GIVE" is present on the page (use "assert element present" command).
+* A menu item with the text "GIVE" is present on the page.
+  (Use "assert element present" command on locator with "GIVE" string.)
 ```

 ```